nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   1. User lists all patients (UC03).
   2. User requests to delete a specific patient.
   3. User enters patient ID.
-  4. MedBook deletes the patient.
+  4. MedBook deletes the patient.<br>
      Use case ends.
 - **Extensions**:
   - 3a.
 MedBook detects an error in the entered patient's ID.